Nicotine Addiction: How It Works (The Science)

 Harmala Alkaloids (MAO Inhibitors)

 When MAO is inhibited, dopamine released by nicotine lingers in the synapse much longer, amplifying and prolonging the reward signal.
-This creates a compound effect:
+The compound effect works like this:

-- Result: stronger, longer-lasting reward signal than nicotine alone could produce
+3. Result: a stronger, longer-lasting reward signal than nicotine alone could ever produce

 This is strong evidence for why cigarettes are more addictive than other nicotine delivery systems.
-Pure nicotine (patches, gum, lozenges) doesn’t contain MAO inhibitors, which may explain why NRT products have very low abuse potential.
+Pure nicotine products like nicotine patches, gum, or lozenges don’t contain MAO inhibitors.
+That’s likely a significant reason why NRT products have very low abuse potential.

 Acetaldehyde

 Acetaldehyde, a combustion product in cigarette smoke, has been shown to synergistically enhance nicotine’s rewarding effects in animal studies (Belluzzi et al., 2005, Neuropsychopharmacology).
-It may also inhibit MAO independently.
+It may also inhibit MAO independently, adding another layer to the cigarette-specific addiction profile.

 Menthol

-In menthol cigarettes, the cooling effect of menthol anaesthetizes the airways, allowing deeper inhalation and greater nicotine absorption.
-Menthol also inhibits nicotine metabolism, leading to higher nicotine levels per cigarette.
-Research published in Tobacco Control found that menthol cigarette smokers have lower quit rates and may develop dependence more rapidly.
+In menthol cigarettes, the cooling effect anaesthetizes the airways, allowing deeper inhalation and greater nicotine absorption per puff.
+Menthol also inhibits nicotine metabolism, leading to higher nicotine levels per cigarette smoked.
+Research published in Tobacco Control found that menthol cigarette smokers have lower quit rates and may develop dependence more rapidly than non-menthol smokers.

 The Development of Addiction: A Timeline